lisp-mirror/eql5-android/examples/REPL/README-1.md

 ### Tips

-On first startup, if some resizing went wrong (caused by the virtual keyboard), try to tap on the `Clear` button first; then tap in the input field above; this should display the virtual keyboard, and resize all the fields accordingly.
+On first startup, if some resizing went wrong (caused by the virtual keyboard), try to tap on the trash button first; then tap in the editor field above; this should display the virtual keyboard, and resize all the fields accordingly.

 If the output window has too much contents (thousands of lines, may happen